copenlu/xai-benchmark/README.md

 find that the gradient-based explanations perform best across tasks and model architectures, and we present further insights into the properties of the reviewed explainability techniques.

+## Code Base

+### preprocessing
+The SNLI dataset is used as is.
+For the IMDB and the TSE datasets, we have to make additional splits with the scripts in the package.